RyanMcG/secret-service-chat-server/README.md

-# Bits & Books
+# Secret Service Chart Server
-##### Version: 0.1.1
+##### Version: 0.1.0
-### Authors: Ryan McGowan and Alex Notwell
+### Authors: Ryan McGowan, Boyan Alexandrov and Josh Spector

 ## Description

-Flask front-end for sample book selling ecommerce site called Bits &amp; Books.
-This is not used anywhere as a production site and has the sole purpose of being a learning tool for myself (and maybe an example for others).
-The site is currently in development, and is not stable.
+Secret Service Chat Server (SSCS) is the server-side application for our CSE 651 project.
+The server is an endpoint for clients to store and access encrypted messages.

 This project uses [semantic versioning](http://http://semver.org/).